What are they?

 What are the health concerns?

 The most studied of these substances is a chemical called PFOA, which is linked to kidney and testicular cancer, elevated cholesterol, decreased fertility, and thyroid problems and decreased immune response to vaccines in children.

 Humans are exposed to PFAS through contaminated food, drinking water, and dust.
 Products in our homes and workplaces that contain these chemicals contribute to our exposure.
 PFAS are found in the bodies of 98% of Americans.

 What are the environmental concerns?

-Highly fluorinated chemicals do not break down in the environment.
+PFAS do not break down in the environment.
 Because of this extreme persistence, these chemicals are transported around the globe.
 They travel long distances and pollute even the most remote places.